TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 - **Configuration File**: Navigate to the `opentelemetry.context_propagation` field in your configuration file to set your preferred option.

 ### Sampling Strategies
-Tyk supports configurable sampling strategies through the Sampling configuration structure.
-Below are the options you can customize:
+Tyk supports configuring the following sampling strategies via the Sampling configuration structure:

 #### Sampling Type
 This setting dictates the sampling policy that OpenTelemetry uses to decide if a trace should be sampled for analysis.
 The decision is made at the start of a trace and applies throughout its lifetime.
 By default, the setting is `AlwaysOn`.